navy1978/retrorun/README.md

 # retrorun-go2 for RG351 M/P/V/MP and RG552
-libretro frontend for ODROID-GO Advance \
+libretro frontend for RG351 M/P/V/MP and RG552\
 Use this for RG351*/RG552 with rg351p-js2box available [here](https://github.com/christianhaitian/RG351P_virtual-gamepad).

 # This branch adds the following features: